-— those are the words you want to use to describe your skin, your body’s largest organ.
-But what do you do when the words that come to mind are tired, stiff, irritated
+Glowing, radiant, clear — those are the magic words we want our skin to embody.
+But what do you do when the words that come to mind are tired, stiff, irritated or dry?

-If you deal with skin irritations, breakouts or other concerns, take a look at your diet.
-Are the following foods culprits?
+If you deal with skin irritations, breakouts or other concerns, your diet may be at fault.
+Edinger recommends taking a look at the following in your diet:

-That means white bread, white pastas and potatoes, as well as sugary drinks and snacks.
+Food with a high glycemix index includes white bread, white pasta and potatoes, as well as sugary drinks and snacks.
 Preliminary research suggests foods with a high glycemic index cause acne breakouts for many people — and keep in mind acne isn’t just a problem for adolescents.
 When you eat a diet rich in these foods, your body produces higher levels of insulin.
 Insulin spikes can set off a chain reaction associated with developing acne.
 On top of that, an insulin spike inevitably leads to an insulin crash — leaving your skin and the rest of you looking and feeling drained.

 Salt and other forms of sodium may add flavor to your food — but too much sodium can sap the life out of your skin.
 This occurs in a couple of different ways.
 For one, too much sodium dehydrates you, which means it sucks vital moisture from your skin.
-Too much sodium also can cause you to retain water, resulting in “bags” under your eyes and other visible signs.
+Secondly, too much sodium also can cause you to retain water, resulting in bags under your eyes and other visible signs.

 The typical Western diet includes many dairy sources that contain hormones, including certain types of steroids and growth hormones.
 Unfortunately, these stimulate acne, too.
 The same has been found for protein powder shakes that contain casein and whey, as well; if you’re using these shakes as substitutes for food, be wary.
 If acne is a concern for you, organic dairy products may offer an alternative.